Skip to main content

 Some key differences are cost, amount of compensation you can get, length of time the processes take, and the types of matter.

-How to contact the housing ombudsman
+How to contact the housing ombudsman over a disrepair matter

 1. You must follow your landlords’ complaints procedure before contacting the Ombudsman, whether via a designated person or directly.
 To contact the Ombudsman directly, you must wait 8 weeks after your landlord gives you their final response to your complaint.
 Generally, you must contact the Ombudsman within 12 months from the end of your landlord’s internal complaints procedure.